BY BILLY SUTER

 In keeping with the aviation theme, the venue, which seats only 80 to 100 people at tables in front of an ornately decorated stage proscenium, has seating in an upstairs economy section, with the downstairs area reserved for business and first class.

-The latest show at Gate 69 is Snip/Tucked, subtitled “a mini medical musical”, which opened on February 28 and runs every Wednesday to Saturday until May 26.
+The latest show at Gate 69 is Snip/Tucked, subtitled “a mini medical musical”, which opened on February 28 and runs every Wednesday to Saturday until July 28 (extended from May 26).

 One arrives for a drink in the vibey downstairs pub at 6.30pm, then at 7pm takes the steps to the theatre, passing giant floral displays, a cluster of feathers and a wall of multi-coloured, Andy Warhol-like Cathy Specific close-up photos.